 Let’s Walk Together

 One of the “little” things that was normal for me; but not normal for most: My opinions or desires didn’t even matter when it came to my clothing, jewelry, or hairstyle.
 For most of our marriage, I simply accepted this and went along.
 I remember vividly a time when I had been hospitalized for many weeks, was now heavier than I had been prior to the hospitalization, and I needed something to wear!
-It was a very rare occasion, one night, when my husband took me to the mall and told me we were going to get some things.
+It was a very rare occasion one night, when my husband took me to the mall and told me we were going to get some things.
 Everything I looked at and wanted, he told me, wasn’t a good choice, not even the colors I thought looked good on me.
 He bought me browns, oranges, and greens (all colors that look horrible on me) and made the decisions himself.
 I was disappointed, but to keep the peace, I thanked him and wore the clothes that I felt very uncomfortable in.
-I didn’t realize how stifling this was until recently - I don’t have money to shop for myself these days, but there was an occasion when my daughter and I went shopping and I had about $50 to spend on myself.
+I didn’t realize how stifling this was until recently.
+There was an occasion when my daughter and I went shopping, and I had about $50 to spend on myself.
 As I went through the racks of clothing, I repeatedly chose something and then placed it back, feeling like I was doing something wrong!
 I purchased a couple of things and promised her that I would get better at this!